Partially multiplicative quandles and simplicial Hurwitz spaces: Tameness properties for PMQs and the PMQ-ring

 We can now characterise those augmented PMQs which admit a norm $N$ for which they are maximally decomposable.
-These are precisely those augmented PMQs satisfying all of the following properties: \begin{itemize} \item for all $a\in\Q$, $h(a)$ is finite; \item for all $a\in\Q$ and all decompositions $a=a_1\dots a_r$ of $a$ into irreducibles, we have $r=h(a)$. \end{itemize} \begin{defn} If $\Q$ satisfies the above properties, then the intrinsic pseudonorm $h$ from Definition \ref{defn:irreducible} is in fact norm making $\Q$ into a maximally decomposable PMQ, with $\Q_1$ being the set of irreducible elements; moreover $h$ is the unique such norm.
+These are precisely those augmented PMQs satisfying all of the following properties: \begin{itemize} \item for all $a\in\Q$, $h(a)$ is finite; \item for all $a\in\Q$ and all decompositions $a=a_1\dots a_r$ of $a$ into irreducibles, we have $r=h(a)$. \end{itemize} \begin{defn} If $\Q$ satisfies the above properties, then the intrinsic pseudonorm $h$ from Definition \ref{defn:irreducible} is in fact a norm, making $\Q$ into a maximally decomposable PMQ, with $\Q_1$ being the set of irreducible elements; moreover $h$ is the unique such norm.
 We will say that $h$ is the \emph{intrinsic norm} on the augmented PMQ $\Q$. \end{defn} If $\Q$ does not satisfy the above properties, then there is no norm $N\colon\Q\to\N$ making $\Q$ into a maximally decomposable PMQ.

 We have discussed existence of maximal decompositions, let us now turn to uniqueness.
-Recall Definition \ref{defn:standardmove}, and note that if $(a_1,\dots,a_r)$ is a decomposition of $a\in\Q$ with respect to $\Q_1$ and if $r\geq 2$, then we can apply a standard move to it and obtain a possibly different decomposition, e.g. $(a_2,a_1^{a_2},a_3,\dots,a_r)$. \begin{defn} A normed PMQ $\Q$ is \emph{coconnected} if it is maximally decomposable and for all $a\in\Q$ and for every pair of decompositions $(a_1,\dots,a_r)$ and $(a'_1,\dots,a'_r)$ of $a$ with respect to $\Q_1$, there is a sequence of standard moves connecting the first decomposition to the second. \end{defn} \begin{ex} The abelian monoid $\N$, regarded as a normed, abelian PMQ, is coconnected.
-More generally, for $n\ge0$ the subset $\Q=\set{0,\dots,n}\subset\N$ can be regarded as an abelian PMQ by virtue of Definition \ref{defn:fullsubPMQ}, with norm given by the inclusion in $\N$: then $\Q$ is coconnected.
-In fact, all abelian, coconnected PMQs have one of these forms. \end{ex}
+Recall Definition \ref{defn:standardmove}, and note that if $(a_1,\dots,a_r)$ is a decomposition of $a\in\Q$ with respect to $\Q_1$ and if $r\geq 2$, then we can apply a standard move to it and obtain a possibly different decomposition, e.g. $(a_2,a_1^{a_2},a_3,\dots,a_r)$. \begin{defn} A normed PMQ $\Q$ is \emph{coconnected} if it is maximally decomposable and if, for all $a\in\Q$ and for every pair of decompositions $(a_1,\dots,a_r)$ and $(a'_1,\dots,a'_r)$ of $a$ with respect to $\Q_1$, there is a sequence of standard moves connecting the first decomposition to the second. \end{defn} \begin{ex} The abelian monoid $\N$, regarded as a normed, abelian PMQ, is coconnected.
+More generally, for $n\ge0$ the subset $\Q=\set{0,\dots,n}\subset\N$ can be regarded as an abelian PMQ by virtue of Definition \ref{defn:fullsubPMQ}, with norm given by the inclusion in $\N$: then $\Q$ is coconnected. \end{ex}